linkerd/linkerd/linkerd/docs/protocol-h2.md

 h2AccessLogAppend | true | Append to an existing logfile, or truncate it? h2AccessLogRotateCount | -1 | How many rotated logfiles to keep around, maximum. -1 means to keep them all. identifier | The `io.l5d.header.token` identifier | An identifier or list of identifiers.
-See [H2-specific identifiers](#http-2-identifiers). requestAuthorizers | none | A list of request authorizers.
-See [H2-specific request authorizers](#http-2-request-authorizers). tracePropagator | `io.l5d.default` | A trace propagator.
+See [H2-specific identifiers](#http-2-identifiers). tracePropagator | `io.l5d.default` | A trace propagator.
 See [H2-specific trace propagator](#http-2-trace-propagators).